MindaManOfficial/EXTRATERRESTRIAL-ASSETS/README.md

 # EXTRATERRESTRIAL-ASSETS
-This GitHub is NOT intended to be used outside of for the game EXTRATERRESTRIAL.
+This GitHub is NOT to be used outside of for the game EXTRATERRESTRIAL.

 Use of music or other assets without permission could lead to copyright issues